rossbeazley/androidwear-myfirstwatchface/readme.md

   - DI framework needs to go first, although.... maybe not yet.. duplicate then eliminate
 - maybe helper panel saying "choose item <--"
 (am i missing a test around dep injection in wear, could i move the DI stuff into the view factory?)

+--next up, the fragment implementations.
+Write a test that makes a list.